 When and where did you first get up?

-What other surfaces did you hit up back then?
+What inspired you back then?

-Have you any early graffiti-related memories that stand out?
+Any early memories that stand out?

 How did your family feel about what you were doing?